MCP Servers for AI Agents: How Model Context Protocol Changes Multi-Agent Workflows (2026)

 MCP adds minimal overhead.
 The protocol uses JSON-RPC messages, and local servers communicate via stdio (no network).
 In benchmarks, MCP tool calls add less than 50ms of latency compared to direct API calls.

-MCP provides the "tool layer" for agent squads.
-In a system like Ivern AI, where specialized agents (researcher, writer, coder, reviewer) collaborate on tasks, MCP gives every agent in the squad access to the same tools and data sources.
+MCP provides the "tool layer" for multi-agent teams.
+In a system where specialized agents (researcher, writer, coder, reviewer) collaborate on tasks, MCP gives every agent in the team access to the same tools and data sources.
 This eliminates the need for custom integrations between agents and their tools.

 MCP is becoming the standard way to connect AI agents to the real world.
 If you are building multi-agent workflows, setting up MCP servers for your team is one of the highest-leverage investments you can make.